 The analysis of the "price" looks primarily at the City's own history rather than at comparisons or external benchmarks.
-Each city is unique and attempts to compare among cities are frustrated by these unique characteristics.
+Each city is unique and attempts to compare cities are frustrated by these unique characteristics.

-A sense of the total burden of City revenue on the Redmond community helps the "how much revenue is enough" policy discussion that every city council should have.
-In Redmond, the City Council has evaluated this data and determined that the "right price of Redmond City government is between 5% and 5.5% of community income.
-This number can vary depending up on the economic conditions the City may find itself in, keeping in mind the economic recovery efforts currently being discussed.
+A sense of the total burden of City revenue on the Redmond community helps the "how much revenue is enough" policy discussion that every city council should have.- In Redmond, the City Council has evaluated this data and determined that the "right price of Redmond City government is between 5% and 5.5% of community income.
+This percentage can vary significantly depending on economic conditions (e.g., high level of development activity or disruption caused by a pandemic), .

 Note that the analysis above projects the "price" out into the future.
-The up-tick in the price in 2016 is attributable to one-time revenues (real estate excise tax and impact fees) from the development surge the
+The uptick in the price in 2016 is attributable to one-time revenues (real estate excise tax and impact fees) from the development surge the City experienced.

-City experienced.
 Other drivers such as the Microsoft development agreement for the redevelopment of the company's campus and the Sound Transit light rail construction will also figure into the price.

-A sense of the anticipated burden on the Redmond community along with alignment to longer-term financial planning helps the City prepare for economic changes.
-The goal is to create stability for the community (as to the "price") and for the City as it works to provide financially sustainable services and amenities.
+A sense of the anticipated burden on the Redmond community along with alignment to longer term financial planning helps the City prepare for economic changes.
+The goal is to create stability for the community (as to the "price" and the services provided) and for the City as it works to provide financially sustainable services and amenities.